🚨 Scam Guide · 2026

 How to Avoid

-• Use ride-hailing apps like SafeBoda or Uber instead of random boda-bodas
+• Use ride-hailing apps like SafeBoda or Uber instead of random boda-bodas.

-• Share your live trip location with a friend using the app's safety features
+• Share your live trip location with a friend using the app's safety features.

-• Avoid boda-bodas after dark entirely -- use enclosed taxis or special hires
+• Avoid boda-bodas after dark entirely -- use enclosed taxis or special hires.

-• Keep phones and valuables in a secure front pocket, not your hands
+• Keep phones and valuables in a secure front pocket, not your hands.

-• If the route seems wrong, insist on stopping in a populated area immediately
+• If the route seems wrong, insist on stopping in a populated area immediately.

 Scam #2

-The Fake Safari Operator
+The Kampala Fake Gorilla-Permit Safari

 ⚠️ High